shringo/apithing/README.md

 # NPM Package Hell

 From the tutorial, we install a few more packages to carry out some tasks for us.

-## What is tRPC?

-tRPC is the library we use to create our own API.
-It relies on TypeScript so your IDE can tell you what endpoints you have on your backend that you want the general user to be able to call in something like a web browser.